Birds of Kauai Feature image

 Appearance

-The red avadavat4 is a small, slender bird with a long tail.
+The red avadavat4 is a small and slender bird with a long tail.
 It is also known as the strawberry finch.
-The male has bright red plumage with black wings and tail, and the female is olive green with a red belly.
+Male bird has bright red plumage with black wings and tail.
+While female is olive green with a red belly.

 Habitat

-Various inhabitants, such as urban areas, forests, and woodlands, are home to this bird.
-Open grasslands and rice fields are their primary habitats, and they prefer to live in dense vegetation where they can feed on seeds and insects.
+Open grasslands and rice fields are their primary habitats but they prefer to live in dense vegetation where they can feed on seeds and insects.

 Behavior

-These are gregarious birds commonly observed in flocks.
-They are very active birds, constantly foraging for food and chirping.
-Male birds are known for their colorful displays during courtship.
+These birds are commonly observed in flocks.
+They are very active birds and they constantly chirp during foraging.
+During courtship male birds are known for their colorful displays.

 Diet

-Red avadavat eats various seeds, grasses, insects, and fruit.
-These birds also play an essential role in the seed dispersal of plants in their respective areas.
+These birds eat different types of seed, grasses, fruits and insects.
+They play essential role in seed dispersal of plants in their respective areas.

 Nesting

-These birds build their nests on trees or shrubs, using leaves, twigs, and grass.
-In their nest, female red avadavat lays 4–6 eggs.
-The eggs hatch after about 12 days.
-After approximately 14 days, the young red avadavat leaves the nest.
+They build nests on trees by using leaves, and grass.
+Female red avadavat lays 5 to 6 eggs.
+The eggs hatch after about 11 days and the young red avadavat leaves the nest after 20 days.

 Lavender Waxbill